Avoid these 8 mistakes when refinancing your mortgage

 Your property value: It may have changed since you last looked or in the years since you signed up for your current mortgage.

-It’s not always the best idea to refinance with your existing lender out of convenience.
-Sure, they may have all of your paperwork and know your payment history, but lenders are often competitive.
-Just because they had the best rate last time doesn’t mean they will when it comes time to refinance.
-You could land a lower interest rate by borrowing from a different one.
+Refinancing with your existing lender isn't always the best idea.
+Sure, they may have all your paperwork and know your payment history, but lenders are often competitive.
+You could land a lower interest rate by borrowing from a different lender.

-A mortgage refi can save you money in the long run, but going through the process can cost you some in the short-term.
-Be sure to consider all mortgage refinance expenses, which include:
+A mortgage refi may save you money in the long run, but going through the process could cost you in the short term.
+Consider all mortgage refinance expenses: